w3c/wai-quick-start/source/evaluating.html.erb.md

 {:.attach_permalink}
 ## Maintain a record of commonly identified issues

-Following evaluations, seek to capture common issues and suggested solutions to aide subsequent development efforts.
-Try to provide a learning tool for development teams so that repetition of errors is reduced.
+Seek to capture commonly identified issues and suggested solutions to aide subsequent development efforts.
+Provide a learning tool for development teams so that repetition of errors is reduced.

 {::nomarkdown}
 <%= learn_more %>